-It’s 2017; social media is almost synonymous with communication, especially among millennials (see our previous post, How to Train Your Millennial).
+Social media is almost synonymous with communication, especially among millennials.
 Let’s face it, even our grandmas are on Facebook, posting about their pets and commenting on every photo we share.
 Companies are also using social media to directly communicate with stakeholders at the farthest reaches of the globe.

 So, we recognize that most of today’s world is familiar with social media as a communication tool, but can it be effective for training?
 Bottom line is yes, immensely.
 Though it shouldn’t be used for all or in-depth training initiatives, organizations can see an ROI by using social media for learning.